Cooperation for Scalable Supervision of Autonomy in Mixed Traffic

 Researchers found that improving traffic flows in California can reduce highway carbon dioxide emissions by up to nearly 20\%; this is particularly significant given that transportation accounts for approximately a third of all US carbon dioxide emissions~\cite{barth2008real}.

-More broadly, policies learned via RL have demonstrated superhuman performance in domains from board games to video games to high-altitude balloon control to simulated fighter jet combat~\cite{bellemare2020autonomous}-\cite{silver2017mastering}.
-However, deep RL methods lack the convergence guarantees of more traditional RL approaches~\cite{bacci2020probabilistic, bouton2019reinforcement}.

 \paragraph{Merging} The case of AVs merging onto a highway with traffic is an appropriate task for investigating how we can scale supervision for a number of reasons.
 First, it is a common occurrence that can pose difficult control and coordination challenges for AVs~\cite{jula2000collision, zhou2016impact}.
-And given the speed at which freeway merges occur, this task can result in deadly crashes.
-Merging also presents unique challenges in the mixed autonomy settings.
-Were a system to consist entirely of AVs, a solution may exist via decentralized or centralized coordination, but that is much more difficult---if not impossible---for the foreseeable future, in which human drivers still populate the roadways~\cite{rios2016automated}.
+Given the speed at which freeway merges occur, this task can result in deadly crashes.
+Indeed, successful merging may sometimes rely on implicit communication between drivers or even non-traditional explicit communication, such as hand waves.
+For these reasons a `sufficient level' of safety in this paper refers to that which capable and attentive human drivers provide.
+This is achieved via the use of human supervision.